autoexecbat-ctf/write-ups/hkcertctf2024/morph/README.md

 }
 ```

-It is performing an xor operations with constant `k` to the 86 characters starting from `verify_*`.
+It is performing an xor operation with a constant `k` to the 86 characters starting from `verify_*`.

-Being new to such kind of setups, I hoped to verify whether the decompressed result looks like a function call in assembly call.
+Being new to such kinds of setups, I hoped to verify whether the decompressed result looks like a function call in an assembly call.
 With my brother's help, I was able to verify that the decompressed result starts with a function call.

 `verify_0` is at position `0x5AE05` in the binary for `decompress((char *)verify_0, 86, 50);`.